High Spirits (film)

 High Spirits is a 1988 fantasy comedy film written and directed by Neil Jordan and starring Steve Guttenberg, Daryl Hannah, Beverly D'Angelo, Liam Neeson and Peter O'Toole.
 It is an Irish, British and American co-production.

-Set in a remote Irish castle called Dromore Castle, County Limerick, High Spirits is a topsy-turvy comedy with thematic leanings towards Ireland's rich folklore regarding ghosts and spirits, where the castle starts to come to life with the help of such denizens.

 Plot

-Cash-strapped Peter Plunkett has converted his ancestral home, the dilapidated Castle Plunkett, into a bed and breakfast after his father's death ten years prior.
-Owing money to Irish-American businessman Jim Brogan, who attempts to move the castle to Malibu and convert it into a theme park unless he has the money within three weeks time before facing foreclosure, Plunkett attempts to turn the castle into "the most haunted castle in Europe" for the tourist trade.
+Cash-strapped Peter Plunkett has converted his ancestral home, the dilapidated Castle Plunkett, into a bed and breakfast after his father Peter Sr.'s death ten years prior.
+Owing money to Irish-American businessman, Jim Brogan, who attempts to move the castle to Malibu and convert it into a theme park called Irish World unless he has the money within three weeks time before facing foreclosure, Plunkett attempts to turn the castle into "the most haunted castle in Europe" for the tourist trade.
 Inspired by his mother Lavinia's stories about the castle being haunted, mostly by their Plunkett ancestors, he and his staff start creating costumes and effects for their first group of American guests.

-After a staged haunting gone wrong on the first night and guest Malcolm Clay, a cynical parapsychologist, threatening to expose them, guest Jack Crawford learns about Plunkett's problem.
-Jim Brogan is Jack's father-in-law; Jack's wife, Sharon actually lied to him by using their second honeymoon for her father on a matter of business.
+After a staged haunting gone wrong on the first night and guest Malcolm Clay, a cynical parapsychologist visiting with his family, threatening to expose them, guest Jack Crawford learns about Plunkett's problem.
+As it turns out, Jim is Jack's father-in-law and Jack's wife, Sharon actually lied to him by using their second honeymoon for her father on a matter of business.

-Later, Jack meets two real ghosts: one of them being Plunkett's six-times great-grand cousin, Mary (whose painting Jack admired earlier in the evening) and the other, her newly wedded husband, Martin Brogan, having a scuffle.
+Later, Jack meets two real ghosts: one of them being Plunkett's 6th great-grand cousin, Mary (whose painting Jack admired earlier in the evening) and the other, her newly wedded husband, Martin Brogan, having a scuffle.
 The latter stabs her to death with his knife in a jealous fury under false accusations of infidelity, a constant "loop" that has been going on each night for nearly 200 years.
 When the ghosts re-enact the scene again, Jack inadvertently interrupts the "loop" by getting in the way.
 Mary soon becomes enamored of him.